reduxsaga/redux_saga/doc/advanced/RootSaga.md

 # Root Saga Patterns

-A root Saga aggregates multiple Sagas to a single entry point for the sagaMiddleware to run.
+A root Saga aggregates multiple Sagas to a single entry point for the SagaMiddleware to run.

 In the [beginner tutorial](../introduction/BeginnerTutorial.md), it is shown that your root saga will look something like this: